|2.5%/2.5%||1 x 30g tube||$29.00|

 Information last reviewed 07/22/19

-Lidocaine/Prilocaine cream is a local anaesthetic.
+Lidocaine/Prilocaine cream is a local anesthetic.
 This means that you apply it to the skin and it will numb the area.
 This makes it an effective treatment for premature ejaculation.
 The reduced sensation into the skin of the penis, should help to reduce sexual stimulation and therefore delay ejaculation.

 Lidocaine/Prilocaine (EMLA) cream works by numbing the local area to which it is applied, by affecting the flow of sodium into the neurons.
 It works within 5-10 minutes of application and lasts 15-20 minutes.